 Russell brilliance takes Racing into Champions Cup last four

-Paris (AFP) – Finn Russell scored a superb solo effort and set-up another for Teddy Thomas as Racing 92 beat Sale Sharks 41-22 on Sunday to book their place in the European Champions Cup semi-finals.
+Paris (AFP) – Finn Russell scored a superb solo effort and set-up a try for Teddy Thomas as Racing 92 beat Sale Sharks 41-22 on Sunday to reach the European Champions Cup semi-finals.

+"You could call that luck but you earn your luck with what you try and what you put in place," Racing head coach Laurent Travers told reporters.

-The Parisians will host fellow French club La Rochelle in Lens next Sunday due to a rap concert at their La Defense Arena home as Scotland fly-half Russell's second-half contributions came after Racing trailed at the break.
+The Parisians will host fellow French club La Rochelle next Sunday, but the game will be in Lens because a rap concert is already booked for their La Defense Arena.

+"La Rochelle are a very difficult team to manoeuvre with a very competitive forward pack," said Travers.

-On the indoor artificial surface in front of just 9,356 spectators neither side managed to control the game inside the opening quarter as France Under-20 scrum-half Nolan Le Garrec kicked two penalties after Robert du Preez missed with an effort.
+On Sunday, on the indoor artificial surface at the La Defense Arena in front of just 9,356 spectators, France Under-20 scrum-half Nolan Le Garrec kicked two early penalties.

-After half an hour the Sharks' South Africa scrum-half Faf de Klerk came closest to crossing for a try but the Rugby World Cup winner knocked on while attempting to ground his pick and go from short range.
+After half an hour, the Sharks' South Africa scrum-half Faf de Klerk came close to a try but the World Cup winner knocked on while attempting to ground after his pick and go from short range.

 De Klerk was then involved in the opening touchdown as his fumbled pass was gathered by England centre Manu Tuilagi 15 metres out with the clock in the red.

-Racing returned onto the pitch from the interval first and reacted quickly to take control of the tie with two sublime tries to take the score to 23-10 after just nine minutes of the second half.
+After the interval Racing quickly took control with two sublime tries to take the score to 23-10 after just nine minutes of the second half.

 Thomas gathered Russell's grubber before kicking the ball again to score in one movement.

-The former Glasgow Warriors playmaker then outdid Thomas to dive over after two volleys, with lucky bounces, which started in his own half.
+Russell, the former Glasgow Warriors playmaker, then dived over after two volleys, with lucky bounces, which started in his own half.

-The visitors responded swiftly to the two quick scores and after a succession of pick and goes, Springboks hooker Akker van der Merwe bundled over.
+The visitors responded swiftly and after a succession of pick and goes, Springboks hooker Akker van der Merwe bundled over.

-With Du Preez's conversion it was a seven-point game with 25 minutes to go before Le Garrec made it 29-17 with two penalties with less than a quarter of an hour left to make sure of the result.
+With Du Preez's conversion it was a seven-point game with 25 minutes to go, before Le Garrec made it 29-17 with two penalties.

 Young full-back Max Spring then cruised over for the hosts' fourth try in additional time.